Our chicken keeping FAQ

 Q: Do I have to vaccinate my chickens

 A: If you imagine that some of the massive breeders of commercial types of chickens raise them in a warehouse or huge barn conditions.
 There may be thousands of birds in this situation.
 If one bird gets sick then lots of birds get sick.
 It spreads like wildfire to the point where losses can be catastrophic economically.
 These types of breeders cannot afford for any birds to fall ill.
 Vaccination in this situation is imperative.
 It’s not for the end users benefit entirely.
 It is economic suicide for the breeder if they don’t.
 Vaccinations have to be given at strict intervals, rather like human baby immunisation schedules.
 Boosters also need to be given at the prescribed intervals.
 Vaccinations against many illnesses are available for the most part in vials of 1000 doses.
 Several different vaccines have to be given in order to protect the business of the breeder.

 A small flock has less risk of illness as they have less stresses.
 Vaccinations do not guarantee healthy birds as not all vaccinations are done correctly.
 Vaccinated birds can shed the strain of the illness for several months afterwards and put non-vaccinated birds at greater risk of exposure to undesirable pathogens.

 Good animal husbandry is the key to healthy birds.
 Most vets won’t even entertain vaccinating a chicken.
 For a small breeder to buy in the raw materials to vaccinate to the same degree as the commercial hybrids would cost in the region of £700 which for small flocks is just not needed or affordable.

 Q: What is female chicken called?

 A: A pullet is a female chicken in her first year.
-After a year old she is then called a hen.
+Female chickens older than a year are called hens.

 Q: What is a male chicken called?